FREQUENTLY ASKED QUESTIONS

+The number of open seats varies from year to year.
 Since we do not know the exact number of siblings expected to enroll, or how many current students will choose not to re-enroll, we cannot predict how many offers of admission we will be able to make for the upcoming year.

 When is the lottery held?
 How is it conducted?